Albedo One: Aeon Press

-That collection comprises science fiction, fantasy and horror from modern Irish authors.
+That collection comprised science fiction, fantasy and horror from modern Irish authors.
 Its dark tone lacked typical Irish fantasy elements (e.g. leprechauns), and as such was considered by some to be controversial.
 One review generated a relatively long debate concerning the nature of "Irish" fantasy, "Irishness" and the art of reviewing.

 In 2011 Aeon Press released two short story anthologies at Bristolcon (UK) and Octocon (Ire).

 "Box of Delights", edited by John Kenny features 16 spine-chilling tales of love and death from such authors as Mike Resnick, Kristine Kathryn Rusch, Steve Rasnic Tem, Don D'Ammassa and Priya Sharma.

 "Transtories" edited by Colin Harvey is an anthology of stories taking the prefix 'trans'.
 Notable authors include Aliette de Boddard, Jay Caselberg and Lawrence M. Schoen.

 Format and availability

-Issues appear two or three times a year both as a PDF download and as an A4 size print magazine.
-Sample content from certain issues is also available to view on the Albedo One website and is periodically updated.
+Issues appeared two or three times a year both as a PDF download and as an A4 size print magazine.
+Sample content from certain issues were also available to view on the Albedo One website and were periodically updated.